 The earlier you get out of the bed and start moving- the faster you recover!
 With your physiotherapist’s assistance, you can start walking within 24 – 48 hours after the surgery.
 It is normal to experience initial discomfort while walking and exercising, and your legs and feet may be swollen at this point.

 Thereafter, depending upon the level of your recovery, your physiotherapist will suggest exercises.
-Regularly practicing these, and keeping up with the routine even after you’re discharged home is an important step for faster recovery.
+Regularly practising these, and keeping up with the routine even after you’re discharged home is an important step for faster recovery.
 Apart from this, your physiotherapist will also address related concerns like taking care of the wound, managing pain, handling any equipment you may require- such as dressings, bandages, crutches and splints.

 Immediate Post-surgery Care